-The plant director should report to the Director of the Tomioka Labour Standards Inspection Office immediately to that effect (arbitrary form) when occupational accidents, etc. (limited to those requiring medical treatment at an outside medical institute) have occurred, when a fire or explosion has occurred, when leakages of radioactive materials or materials contaminated with radioactivity or abnormal exposures to radiation have occurred, or locations with unusually high ambient dose rate have been newly discovered.
+The plant director should report to the Director of the Tomioka Labour Standards Inspection Office immediately to that effect (arbitrary form) when an occupational accident, etc. (limited to those requiring medical treatment at an outside medical institute) has occurred, when a fire or explosion has occurred, when leakages of radioactive materials or materials contaminated with radioactivity or abnormal exposures to radiation have occurred, or locations with unusually an high ambient dose rate have been newly discovered.